Definition of Folklore

 Patrick Henry was a politician, attorney and planter, who gained popularity as an orator when Americans were struggling for independence.
 He is well known for his speech in the House of Burgesses in 1775 in the church of Saint Joseph.
 The House was undecided about whether they need to mobilize and take military action against encroaching military forces of England.
 Henry gave his arguments in favor of American forces’ mobilization.
 After forty-two years, William Wirt, Henry’s first biographer, working from different oral histories and stories, reconstructed the sayings of Henry, outlining the folk traditions he inherited and passed on.

 Alan Garner is a renowned English novelist popular for writing fantasy tales and retellings of traditional English folk tales.
-His works are mainly rooted in history, landscape and folklore of native country Cheshire.
-One of such children’s novels is, The Weirdstone of Brisingamen: A Tale of Alderley, which took a local legend from, The Wizard of the Edge, and described landscapes and folklore of neighboring Alderley Edge, where Alan was grown up.
+His works are mainly rooted in history, landscape, and folklore of his native country Cheshire.
+One of such children’s novels is, The Weirdstone of Brisingamen: A Tale of Alderley, which took a local legend from The Wizard of the Edge, and described landscapes and folklore of neighboring Alderley Edge, where Alan had grown up.
 The novel is set in Alderley Edge in Cheshire and Macclesfield.
-This is a very good example of the use of folktale in literature.
+This is a very good example of the use of folktales in literature.

 Function of Folklore

 The main purpose of folklore is to convey a moral lesson and present useful information and everyday life lessons in an easy way for the common people to understand.
 Folk tales sugarcoat the lessons of hard life in order to give the audience pointers about how they should behave.
 It is one of the best mediums to pass on living culture or traditions to future generations.